iosonogio/iosonogio.github.io/_posts/2017-01-05-keeping-debian-up-to-date.md

 tags: linux
 ---

-This guide covers the automation aspects of software updates on Debian by addressing the following two needs:
+This guide covers the automation aspects of software updates on Linux Debian by addressing the following two needs:

-- to be notified when installed packages have pending updates available;
+- being notified when installed packages have pending updates available;
-- to have security updates automatically installed as soon as they get available, and hence to be notified of what packages have been upgraded.
+- having security updates automatically installed as soon as they get available, and hence to be notified of what packages have been upgraded.

 <!--more-->